keboola/connection-docs/components/extractors/database/mysql/index.md

 #### High available clusters

-A variety of [high availability](https://dev.mysql.com/doc/mysql-ha-scalability/en/) solutions exist for MySQL, and they make it significantly easier to tolerate and almost immediately recover from problems and failures.
-Most HA MySQL clusters use GTIDs so that replicas are able to keep track of all changes on any of the primary servers.
+A variety of [high-availability](https://dev.mysql.com/doc/mysql-ha-scalability/en/) solutions exist for MySQL, and they make it significantly easier to tolerate and almost immediately recover from problems and failures.
+Most HA MySQL clusters use GTIDs so that replicas can keep track of all changes on any of the primary servers.

 #### Multi-primary

-[Network Database (NDB) cluster replication](https://dev.mysql.com/doc/refman/8.0/en/mysql-cluster-replication-multi-source.html) uses one or more MySQL replica nodes that each replicate from multiple primary servers.
-This is a powerful way to aggregate the replication of multiple MySQL clusters.
-This topology requires the use of GTIDs.
+[Network Database (NDB) cluster replication](https://dev.mysql.com/doc/refman/8.0/en/mysql-cluster-replication-multi-source.html) uses one or more MySQL replica nodes replicating from multiple primary servers.
+This topology requires GTIDs and is a powerful way to aggregate the replication of multiple MySQL clusters.

-A Debezium MySQL connector can use these multi-primary MySQL replicas as sources, and can fail over to different multi-primary MySQL replicas as long as the new replica is caught up to the old replica.
-That is, the new replica has all transactions that were seen on the first replica.
-This works even if the connector is using only a subset of databases and/or tables, as the connector can be configured to include or exclude specific GTID sources when attempting to reconnect to a new multi-primary MySQL replica and find the correct position in the binlog.
+A Debezium MySQL connector can use these multi-primary MySQL replicas as sources and failover to different multi-primary MySQL replicas if the new replica is caught up to the old replica.
+The new replica has all the transactions seen on the first replica.
+This works even if the connector is using only a subset of databases and tables, as the connector can be configured to include or exclude specific GTID sources when attempting to reconnect to a new multi-primary MySQL replica and find the correct position in the binlog.

 #### Hosted

 There is support for the Debezium MySQL connector to use hosted options such as Amazon RDS and Amazon Aurora.

-Because these hosted options do not allow a global read lock, table-level locks are used to create the *consistent snapshot*.
+Because these hosted options do not allow a global read lock, table-level locks create the *consistent snapshot*.

 ### Using Connector with MariaDB Database